 Emergent and Family Literacy was and continues to be a priority at Head Start.
 Programs and special events such as the Pajama (P.J.)
 Reading Party, National Play Doh Day, Read Across America, Family Reading Night, Read to a Child Program, Library Card Sign-Up Month, JumpStart Read for the Record, Georgia Read Aloud Day, and others were held.
-Special parent literacy workshops are also offered.
+Special parent literacy workshops are offered.
 These programs and events help to reinforce the need to read aloud to children, increase children's vocabulary and family literacy.
 The Parent:Child home activities also have a focus on family literacy, and the program incorporates additional parent/child literacy activities into our special events.

-Family Reading Nights have continued to draw large crowds and children and their families have the opportunity to read together and participate in several hands-on activities.
-Seeing families participate together, many times bringing the entire family along, has been a great benefit of the event.
+Family Reading Night continue to draw large crowds and children and their families have the opportunity to read together and participate in several hands-on activities.
+Seeing families participate together, many times bringing the entire family along, has been an extra benefit.
+This year we highlighted the book, "Maisy Goes Camping."